-First, let’s take a look at the types of masks available out there:
+First, let’s take a look at the types of face masks available out there:

 - Surgical masks – these are simple pieces of paper or other materials that are worn loosely across the nose and mouth.
 They do not filter the air and their only purpose is to stop droplets of liquid entering or exiting through the mouth and the nose.
 They are only used to prevent infections from getting transmitted between patients and medical staff.
 So when it comes to wildfires, they are simply useless